meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/mdp-options.rst

       Sharing may increase convergence initially, although the starting configurations can be critical, especially when sharing between many biases.

-.. mdp:: awh1-target-friction-optimize
+.. mdp:: awh1-target-metric-scaling

    .. mdp-value:: no

-      Do not modify the target distribution based on the AWH friction metric.
+      Do not modify the target distribution based on the AWH diffusion metric.

    .. mdp-value:: yes

-      Optimize the target distribution based on the AWH friction metric.
-Regions with high friction (long autocorrelation times) will be sampled more.
+      Scale the target distribution based on the AWH diffusion metric.
+Regions with low diffusion (long autocorrelation times) will be sampled more.
 This modification can be used with any :mdp:`awh1-target` types and is applied after user provided target distribution modifications (:mdp:`awh1-user-data`), too, if any.
-If :mdp-value:`awh1-growth=exp-linear`, the target distribution optimization starts
+If :mdp-value:`awh1-growth=exp-linear`, the target distribution scaling starts
       after leaving the initial phase.

 .. mdp:: awh1-ndim